• Menu

 The historic Victor Hotel.

-The Black Monarch Hotel – This historic, haunted hotel features a number of oddities and four individually decorated rooms.
+The Black Monarch Hotel – This historic, haunted hotel features several oddities and four individually decorated rooms.

 Grey Wolf Resort – Located about 10 minutes south of town, this resort features several unique lodging types.
 Choose to stay in the cottage suites, barn lodge beds, tiny houses, or cedar yurts.

-Victor Hotel – Charming historic hotel built in 1899, it features traditionally decorated rooms and an on-site restaurant.
+Victor Hotel – A charming historic hotel built in 1899, it features traditionally decorated rooms and an on-site restaurant.

 Read about the best hotels in Victor.